Advice for all

-- Do acts likely to interfere with the peace or comfort of a tenant or anyone living with them; or
+- do acts likely to interfere with the peace or comfort of a tenant or anyone living with them

 - persistently withdraw or withhold services for which the tenant has a reasonable need to live in the premises as a home

-If you are facing harassment or have been illegally evicted then you should approach the Housing Solutions service.
-We would strongly recommend that you immediately obtain independent legal advice, from a qualified lawyer or reputable advice organisation such as Citizen's Advice.
+If you're facing harassment or have been illegally evicted, you should approach the Housing Solutions service.
+We strongly recommend that you immediately get independent legal advice from a qualified lawyer or reputable advice organisation such as Citizen's Advice.

 The term 'rough sleeper' refers to people who are street homeless, with no access to accommodation.
 Rough sleepers may sleep in tents, doorways, alleyways or subways, amongst other places.